Dhananjayyd/K_means_Clustering/README.md

 >
  > Manhattan (p = 1), Euclidean (p = 2)

-**Convergence of K-Means
+**Convergence of K-Means**

-> -Recomputation monotonically decreases each square error since (mj is number of members in cluster j):
+> - Recomputation monotonically decreases each square error since (mj is number of members in cluster j):
 >
  >       Σ (xi - a)^2 reaches minimum for:
  >